crayfishx/puppet-db2/README.md

 # Introduction

-This module configures DB2 server installations and configures instances.
+This module configures DB2 server and runtime client installations and configures instances.

 # Pre-requisistes

 The DB2 software package ships as an tarball and should be placed either in a Puppet file location, HTTP server or other source location compatible with the `archive` type from `puppet/archive`.
-For testing, the 90 day trial of DB2 can be downloaded from [The IBM DB2 download center](https://www-01.ibm.com/software/data/db2/linux-unix-windows/downloads.html)
+For testing, the 90 day trial of DB2 server can be downloaded from [The IBM DB2 download center](https://www-01.ibm.com/software/data/db2/linux-unix-windows/downloads.html)

 Numerous packages and other settings are required in order to support DB2 server, it is recommended that you run the pre-check script from DB2 on the system that you intend to deploy this module to and update your roles/profiles with the relevant pre-reqs for your system.
 The script can be found in the source tarball and can be run as